 Powder Under Pressure

-- Carefully follow the patient instructions about cleaning and caring for your inhaler.
+- Carefully follow the patient instructions about how to clean and care for your inhaler.

 Drugs and Foods to Avoid